Jerome-mi/Simple-Imap-Filter/README.md

 **Filters**

-- a filter **applies** an **ordered list of actions** on a list of messages matching with **ONE** of the clauses in his (ordered) clause list
+- a filter **applies** an **ordered list of actions** on a list of messages matching with **ONE** of the clauses in his (ordered) clause list for messages in a list of folders
 - if the clause list of a filter is empty, no messages will pass through it
 - to perform actions to all messages in a folder, use the basic clause "All" which is provided by default
+- if the list of folders is empty then **ALL FOLDERS** will be processed

 **Actions**

-basic actions are : "Count", "Delete", "Print", "Trash", "Seen", "Unseen", "Flag", "Unflag"
+basic actions are : "Count", "Delete", "Print", "Trash", "Seen", "Unseen", "Flag", "Unflag", "TotalSize"

-(they can be used even if not declared in the playbook)
+(they can be used even if not declared in the playbook because they dont need complement of definition like "destination" etc...)

 DO NOT USE DELETE ACTION except if you have tested this program at least six month on your mailbox USE TRASH ACTION if you want to safely delete your mails

 non-basic actions are : "Url" (Alpha version), "Copy", "Move"

+DO NOT USE COPY ACTION WITHOUT MOVE OR TRASH in recurrent filter usage, as it will generate duplicates in destination folder and full the box

 -**Url** calls an Url